wmrra/wmrra-com/content/resources/taste-of-racing.md

 # Taste of Racing
 Taste of Racing is a way for you to experience riding in a “racing” environment without committing the time and money towards a race weekend or a track day.
 We are focusing this towards the ones who want to ride the track, but have not yet committed to racing or attending a track day.
 This will be a 20 minute controlled session on the track for $20 with experienced control riders.
 The hidden agenda here is to get you hooked on racing and track riding in general.
 General riding rules will be discussed during a riders’ meeting before the Taste of Racing session.

+---
+**NOTE**

+For the 2021 Season we may not be able to run ToR at race rounds.
+It would be best to reach out to registration before the event.

+There is no gate fee for 2021, so you can come out for free and watch racing, but ToR may not occur.
+---

 # When, Where, Time, Cost
 - When: Every WMRRA race weekend – when conditions permit.
 Our schedule can be found here: Race Schedule